LIAAD/MedLink/README.md

 MedLink repository is divided into 3 different folders, each containing the essential components to replicate and extend the proposed application.

-- **`data/`**: Contains the necessary scripts for extracting and cleaning the dataset used for this project, as well as the dataset itself.
+- **`spmi_dataset/`**: Contains the necessary scripts for extracting and cleaning the dataset used for this project, as well as the dataset itself.
 It also contains the sample dataset used for evaluation.
-- **`models/`**: Contains the scripts required to reproduce the retrieval and re-ranker models.
+- **`IR/`**: Contains the scripts required to reproduce the retrieval and re-ranker models.
 - **`dash_app/`**: Contains the MedLink application and necessary files to run it.
   - **`pages/`**: Contains the different files for the application pages.
   - **`assets/`**: Contains the CSS and images for the application.
   - **`requirements.txt`**: Lists all dependencies needed to run the project.
 Install these with `pip install -r requirements.txt`.
 - **`README.md`**: Documentation file (this file), providing an overview, installation instructions, and usage guidelines.
-- **`LICENSE`**: Specifies the license for the project, detailing permissions and restrictions.

 ## 💬 Support
 For questions, please contact the authors.

-## ✍️ Authors and acknowledgments
+##  🤝 Acknowledgments

 This work is financed by National Funds through the Fundação para a Ciência e a Tecnologia, within the project StorySense (DOI \url{10.54499/2022.09312.PTDC}) and the Recovery and Resilience Plan within project HfPT, with reference 41.